 Neustadter Markt (New Town Market), Dresden

-There are also two similarly designed concrete fountains by Friedrich Kracht on the east and west sides of the square.
-The pools have a diameter of 15 meters and three-part fountain lamellae.
+Additionally, two large concrete fountains designed by Friedrich Kracht are situated on the east and west sides of the square.
+These fountains, each with a diameter of 15 meters, incorporate three-part fountain lamellae, blending modern design with the historical setting.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Dresden.
 Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.